Downsides of Innovation Mania

 After the 2001 tech crash ejected me from the IT puzzle palace, I had time to think about innovation mania.
 After a little research I published an unheralded critique and manifesto with my depressing findings that ended with a prescription for personal remedial action, inspired by Thoreau.
 A dozen years hence, those words got folded into a set of essays, an as-yet unpublished volume that nails humanist theses to the door of the Church of Innovation.
 Its chapters explore the nature of invention, measure growth of its artifacts, and speculate on the societal transformations that technology has wrought for infrastructure, telecom, automation, intellectual property, and posterity.
 Some parts of it have since been seeded hither, thither, and yon, in essays fretting about fetishizing innovation and the creeping technologies and creepy technologists that may yet do us in.

 But the sad truth is we can’t help ourselves from getting sucked into innovation’s vortex.
-Not without a popular revolt against corporatism, at least, which I do see.
+Not without a popular revolt against corporatism, at least, which I do see forming up.
 But that’s not what I came to discuss.

 I’ve concluded that technology springs from a force of nature that somehow obliges us to invent stuff.
 Human beings insist on making tools, and have done with a vengeance, even before writing came along.
 That was a breakthrough technology; transcribing speech changed humanity by making it no longer necessary to carry all our information around in our heads.
 And so, for a long while, our knowledge and stories took tangible forms that let us share information without utterance.
 Now, with digital media, more stories than ever are being told, in text, sound and pictures.
 Most, by now, are locked into silicon, and without the proper devices are totally inaccessible.
 I recently explained why this weirds me out, an essay that of course is only accessible digitally.